National Collegiate Wrestling Association: 2019-2022

+2023-present

 "Recruit Me" High School Wrestling Combine

 The day before competition starts at the National Championships, the NCWA hosts a wrestling combine for athletes to showcase their talents to observing college coaches.
 Most athletes are high school student-athletes which is the primary focus, however students at a post-secondary institution without a wrestling program may also attend.
 The event also allows students to ask questions about collegiate competition to college coaches.

 Men's Collegiate Wrestling Championships

 The first major event the NCWA hosted took place in 1998 was the inaugural National Championships with 26 teams in one division in the 10 then-standard weight classes.
 Since then, the event has grown to include approximately 340 qualifiers among 150+ teams within the 11 NCWA weight classes where two champions are crowned (Division I and Division II).

 Here, individuals are recognized for their outstanding individual achievement.
 They can earn team points (unless they are the non-scorer on their team) by advancing through the tournament, scoring bonus points in matches, and placing in the top 8.
 Teams accumulate points from all of their scoring wrestlers.
 The National Championships have traditionally been held in the middle of March.
 Division I and Division II teams compete in one bracketed tournament where the overall team points are separated at the end between the two.

 In 1998, the NCWA approved an eleventh weight class, the 235 lb weight class.

 In 2007, the NCWA approved All-American status for wrestlers placing in top 8.
 Previously, only the top 6 wrestlers in each weight class were named All-Americans.

 In 2010, the NCWA approved a two-division classification system - the Division I level composed of established teams meeting specific criteria and the Division II tier where up-start teams as well as teams aiming to join Division I would compete.

 Since the 2013–2014 season when the Collegiate Cup championship series was passed, teams' National Championships points are added with their National Dual Meet Championship finish points to determine the overall team champion.

 In 2020, multiple teams and individual wrestlers withdrew from the tournament before or during the tournament due to the COVID-19 pandemic.